MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/budgeting/budget-control-overview-configuration.md

 [!include [banner](../includes/banner.md)]

-This article introduces budget control and provides information to help you configure budget control in Microsoft Dynamics 365 for Finance and Operations so that you can manage financial resources.
+This article introduces budget control and provides information to help you configure budget control so that you can manage financial resources.

 Overview
 --------